NuttyShrimp/gobp/README.md

 2) Edit the newly made migration that can be found in the `db/migrations` folder
 3) Update the queries in the `db/queries` accordingly
 4) Run `sqlc generate` to generate the new table structs

+## Deployment

+It is recommended to run the application in an docker container

+It need at least the following additional resources:
+- Postgres Database
+- Redis